 Holes in the heart.
 Holes can form in the walls between heart chambers or between major blood vessels leaving the heart.
-These holes allow oxygen-rich and oxygen-poor blood to mix.
-If the holes are large and a lot of blood is mixed, the blood that ends up being circulated through your child's body is not carrying as much oxygen as normal.

 A ventricular septal defect is a hole in the wall between the right and left chambers on the lower half of the heart (ventricles).
 An atrial septal defect occurs when there's a hole between the upper heart chambers (atria).